anubhutivyas/RL/docs/learning-resources/use-cases/mathematical-reasoning.md

         self.send_metrics(self.metrics)
 ```

-This use case provides a comprehensive framework for building production-ready mathematical reasoning systems with NeMo RL, covering everything from problem representation to proof generation and deployment.
+This use case provides a comprehensive framework for building training-optimized mathematical reasoning systems with NeMo RL, covering everything from problem representation to proof generation and training optimization.